Biblical Theology

 Listen to this article

-“And those that were numbered of them, even of the tribe of Benjamin, were thirty and five thousand and four hundred.”
+Those that were numbred of them, euen of the tribe of Beniamin, were thirtie and fiue thousand, and foure hundred.
+Numbers 1:37 (KJV)

 Numbers 1:37 is part of a larger passage in the book of Numbers that details the census of the Israelites.
-In this particular verse, it specifically mentions the tribe of Benjamin:and provides the number of men who were eligible for military service within that tribe.
+The verse specifically mentions the tribe of Benjamin and records that the number of men eligible for military service was thirty‑five thousand four hundred.

-To understand the significance of this verse, it’s helpful to have some context.
-The book of Numbers takes place during the time when the Israelites were wandering in the wilderness after their liberation from Egypt.
-God commanded Moses to take a census of the entire congregation of Israel, counting all the able-bodied men who were twenty years old and above.
-The purpose of this census was to establish the military strength of each tribe and to allocate their respective duties and responsibilities in the journey to the Promised Land.
+The book of Numbers records the period when Israel was wandering in the wilderness after their liberation from Egypt.
+God commanded Moses to take a census of the whole congregation, counting all able‑bodied men twenty years old and above.
+The purpose of the census was to determine the military strength of each tribe and to assign duties for the journey to the Promised Land.

-Overall, Numbers 1:37 emphasizes the significance of the tribe of Benjamin:within the broader context of the Israelite community.
-It highlights God’s faithfulness and the importance of fulfilling one’s specific role within the community of believers.
+Overall, Numbers 1:37 emphasizes the significance of the tribe of Benjamin within the broader Israelite community, underscores God’s faithfulness, and points to the necessity of fulfilling one’s designated role among the people of God.

 Share this: